jiexiqu/usefulness_of_drug_reviews/README.md

 Data obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29).
 A small sample of the data can be found in the 'data' folder of this repo.

-It provides a total of 21,5063 drug reviews, which are separated into train (75%) and test (25%).
+It provides a total of 215,063 drug reviews, which are separated into train (75%) and test (25%).
-Train data consits of 16,1297 reviews, while the test data consists of 53,766 reviews.
+Train data consists of 161,297 reviews, while the test data consists of 53,766 reviews.

 Other than the actual review, dataset also has information such as the drug name, condition that the drug is for, rating of the review, date of the review, and the useful count of the review.